-The best way to explain the workflow of compression-only bedding for structural areas is by showing it on a simple example.
+The best way to explain the workflow of compression-only bedding for structural areas is by showing it in a simple example.

 Modell – Example

 Structural area 10x10m with a thickness of 200mm.
 Not realistic, but it’ll dramatise the uplifting effect later.
-There are two line loads and one single load, which won’t cause an uplifting at all, so another load pointing in the upwards direction is added in the opposite corner.
+Two line loads and one single load won’t cause an uplifting, so another load pointing upwards is added in the opposite corner.

 Bedding Material – Definition

-To generate the effect of compression-only bedding for structural areas, you’ll need to define a bedding material – which is assigned to the structural area element.
+To generate the effect of compression-only bedding for structural areas, you’ll need to define a bedding material assigned to the structural area element.

 Create a new material or clone the material you want to use for the structural area and rename it to make it clear the material comes with bedding properties.